 - Hostgator Hatchling plan –> Bluehost plus plan

-- Hostgator Business Plan –> Bluehost business pro
+- Hostgator Business Plan –> Bluehost Prime plan

 So in the plan and pricing, there is hardly any comparison as both of them offers the similar feature.
-Minimum hosting package on Bluehost starts at $3.49/month and on Hostgator it starts at $3.96/month.
-They both have VPS, reseller, and dedicated hosting.
+Minimum hosting package on Bluehost starts at $3.49/month and HostGator starts at $3.96/month.
+They both have VPS, managed WordPress, reseller, and dedicated hosting.

 This is one area that Bluehost wins all hands with Hostgator.
 Hostgator support has gone down in past few months and now the minimum wait time is 30 minutes on live chat.